Unbounded Sturm attractors for quasilinear equations: Main results

+Next, we give a detailed description of the structure at infinity.
+In particular, the dimension of such structure depends on the interplay between the asymptotic diffusion parameter $a^\infty\in\mathbb{R}_+$ and the linear reaction parameter $b>0$.
+Moreover, we give necessary and sufficient conditions for the occurrence of bounded and/or unbounded heteroclinics.
+This implies that only a finite-dimensional subset of the infinite-dimensional sphere at infinity is attainable by grow-up solutions.

-Denote by the \emph{zero number} $z(u_*)$ the number of sign changes of a function $u_*(x)$, rigorously defined in Section \ref{sec:func} at equation \ref{zt}.
-Recall that the \emph{Morse index} $i(u_*)$ of an equilibrium $u_*\in\mathcal{E}$ is given by the number of positive eigenvalues of the linearized operator at such equilibrium, that is, the dimension of the unstable manifold of said equilibrium.
-Also, an equilibrium $u_*$ is \emph{hyperbolic} if the linearization operator of the right hand side of \eqref{PDE} at $u_*$ has no eigenvalue being zero.
+We present a few notions before the upcoming Theorem.
+Denote by the \emph{zero number} $z(u_*)$ the number of sign changes of a function $u_*(x)$.
+Recall that an equilibrium $u_*$ is \emph{hyperbolic} if the linearization operator of the right hand side of \eqref{PDE} at $u_*$ has no eigenvalue being zero.
+Also, the \emph{Morse index} $i(u_*)$ of a hyperbolic equilibrium $u_*\in\mathcal{E}$ is the number of positive eigenvalues of the linearized operator at such an equilibrium.
+Both the zero number and Morse index can be computed from a permutation of the equilibria, as it was done in \cite{FuscoRocha} and \cite{FiedlerRocha96} for the semilinear dissipative case, see \cite{LappicyQuasi}.
+For the unbounded structure, a permutation can be computed as in Pimentel and Rocha \cite{RochaPimentel16}.
+This permutation is called the \emph{Sturm Permutation}.